Traumatic Brain Injury. Overview

 Cognitive or Mental Symptoms

 - Profound confusion.

 - Slurred speech.

 - Coma and other disorders of consciousness.

-The existence of multipotent stem cells in the brain and other organs has raised high enthusiasm for using these cells to treat the injured brain.
-Clinical studies have shown the potential brain repair through neuronal stem cell transplantation using varying types of stem cells.
-Over the last seven years ProGenacell physicians have overcome many previous challenges.
+The existence of multipotent cells in the brain and other organs has raised high enthusiasm for using these cells to treat the injured brain.
+Clinical studies have shown the potential brain repair through neuronal cellular transplantation using varying types of cells.
+Over the last seven years ProGenaCell physicians have overcome many previous challenges.